 Khamali is the staple of Hunza Cuisine and hence they eat and want to eat it with every dish, they eat them with rice too.
 Yeah, with rice 😊.
 People of Hunza love Khamali so much that they tried to use it in soups with some modifications and came up with the Hunza homemade noodles […]

 Shuwanchal is a vegetable that is grown in Hunza and around Gilgit Baltistan from spring to late summers.
 It is a beautiful leafy vegetable with vibrant green color.
-Unlike vegetables like Hoi we do not dry this for winter season.
-It tastes best when it is cooked fresh and stir fried with onion.
-Shuwanchal looks […]
+Unlike vegetables like Hoi we do not dry this vegetable for winter season.
+It tastes best when it is stir fried with onion.
+Shuwanchal looks similar to […]

 Hunza style Bhature or Deep fried paratha also known as Shesar is a fluffy yeast bread which is deep fried and is popular recipe among the people of Hunza.
 It is made with wheat flour and the dough for this recipe is same as it is for the baked Hunza bread recipe.